loic-prieto/moosex-dic/doc/docs/di.md

 password and returns a boolean to tell if the credentials are valid.
 That's the contract of the AuthService, that AuthController expects.

-So...why no make that contract official?
+So...why not make that contract official?

 ```perl
 package AuthService {